percona/k8spxc-docs/docs/backups-move-from-external-db.md

               weight: 100
     ```

-2. Apply the changes
+    Apply the changes for your Custom Resource as usual:

     ```{.bash data-prompt="$"}
     $ kubectl apply -f deploy/cr.yaml
     ```

-3. Verify the replication by connecting to a PXC node in the cluetr and running the following command:
+2. Verify the replication by connecting to a Percona XtraDB Cluster node.
+You
+    can do it with `mysql` tool, and you will need the `root` system user
+    password created by the Operator for this.
+The password can be obtained in
+    a same way we used for other system users:

+    ``` {.bash data-prompt="$" }
+    $ kubectl get secrets cluster1-secrets -o yaml -o jsonpath='{.data.root}' | base64 --decode | tr '\n' ' ' && echo " "
+    ```

+    When you know the `root` password, you can use `kubectl` command as follows
+    (substitute `root_password` with the actual password you have just obtained):

     ```{.bash data-prompt="$"}
     $ kubectl exec -it cluster1-pxc-0 -c pxc -- mysql -uroot -proot_password -e "show replica status \G"